GravityKit/GravityView/readme.txt

 == develop ==

 Fixed: Edit Entry writes incorrectly-formatted empty values in some cases.
+* Fixed: Entries are not accessible when linked to from second page of results

 = 2.2 on November 28, 2018 =